tari/83pa28d/lesson/day03.md

 A literal constant has a value that is implicit from the characters and symbols that comprise it.
-You have no difficulty figuring out what the literal constants 86 and "mag ik heb een koekje?" mean by just looking at them.
+You have no difficulty figuring out what the literal constants 86 and "Mag ik een koekje hebben?" mean by just looking at them.
 Literal constants are typed in the source code as needed for trivial purposes.

 ### Integers